Internships & Experiential Learning

-Landing your dream internship or first job is no small task but our Career Development Center and the Bulldogs4HIRE database make the process a whole lot easier.
+Landing your dream internship or job is no small task but our Career Development Center and Handshake make the process a whole lot easier.

 DeSales’ Career Development Center offers all kinds of tools and resources to help you secure the perfect externship, earn class credit through an internship, or find your career after graduation.
 One-on-one coaching, networking events, interview practice and etiquette dinners…if it’s a service that’s helpful to your career development you’ll more than likely find it readily available through the Career Development Center.

-In addition, DeSales’ students have lifelong access to Bulldogs4HIRE — a searchable database of internship, part-time job, full-time job, work-study and volunteer opportunity announcement that the Career Development Office receives from employers.
-Bulldogs4HIRE also allows employers to find you!
-Post your resume and connect your Bulldogs4HIRE account to your LinkedIn profile to put yourself in front of prospective employers from any number of fields.
+In addition, DeSales’ students have lifelong access to Handshake — a searchable database of internship, part-time job, full-time job, work-study and volunteer opportunity announcements that the Career Development Office receives from employers.
+Handshake also allows employers to find you!
+Post your resume and connect your Handshake account to your LinkedIn profile to put yourself in front of prospective employers from any number of fields.

 Part-Time & Summer Jobs

 Part-time and summer jobs can be a way to get experience and develop transferable skills in an area relevant to the student's career field or industry.
 Students can check out Handshake for thousands of opportunities.

 Leadership in Student and Community Organizations